vg-lab/FiReS/README.md

 ## Introduction

-FiReS is a library to ease filtering, search and content-based retrieval operations over any kind of object that can be caracterized by a set of properties.
+FiReS is a library to ease filtering, search and content-based retrieval operations over any kind of object that can be characterized by a set of properties.

 ## Features and usage: